 Empire State building

-We’ll start with the oldest observatory in the row and perhaps also the most famous: ‘The Empire State Building’.
+We’ll start with the oldest observatory which is also one of the most impressive landmarks in the US: ‘The Empire State Building’.
 This beautiful Art Deco building opened its doors in 1931.
 During this period, one skyscraper after another appeared on the New York City skyline.

 The Empire State Building was the first building to have more than 100 floors, 102 to be exact.
 It was the tallest building in the city for a long time.
 Until The North Tower, one of the Twin Towers, took over.
 After the horrific attacks of 9/11, the Empire State Building was crowned the tallest building in New York City again.
 This until One World Trade Center opened its doors in 2014.

 Today the gigantic building serves as office space.
 Reputable companies such as Linkedin and Shutterstock are located here, among others.
 Besides that it is also a real tourist attraction because of its world-famous observatory outdoor platform where you can enjoy a 360 degree panoramic view of the city.

 What can you expect of a visit to the Empire State Building.

 And there I was on 5th Avenue between all the luxury shops, staring at this impressive Art Deco building.
 While I was about to grab my smartphone to capture this moment, without taking my eyes off the Empire State Building, I stumbled over a curbstone.
 Suddenly I was on my knees on the asphalt .
 I was even bleeding a little.
 So this was the effect the Empire State Building had on me.